 This is the second part of our interview with Gregg Allison.
 Gregg Allison is a professor of Christian Theology at The Southern Baptist Theological seminary.
 He is the author of Historical Theology: An Introduction to Christian Doctrine, as well as Sojourners and Strangers: The Doctrine of the Church, and other books.
-And he is an elder at Sojourn Community Church East in Louisville, KY.
+He is also an elder at Sojourn Community Church East in Louisville, KY.

 In Part One, we asked Gregg Allison, “Does the Holy Spirit or the church send missionaries?”
 He affirmed that there is both a divine aspect as well as a human aspect of sending, but because the church is human, we can get it wrong.
 The church must take its responsibility to send seriously in order to listen and have good discernment.
 We must notice the Spirit directing in every aspect of life, including the mundane.